AnirbanMitra303/anirban.github.io/_posts/2020-08-02-anirban-launching-my-site.md

 <em>Edit 2:</em> I add this final edit of this post today, August 11.
 My website is now in a good shape.
 I have succesfully organized the CV page and will try to get started with my first stats blog soon.
 Feeling accomplished!
 <br><br>
 <em>Edit 3:</em> Introduced Mathjax on 2021-08-29.
 Inline mathjax was not working hence needed to be customized using answers in this
 <a href="https://tex.stackexchange.com/questions/27633/mathjax-inline-mode-not-rendering">stackoverflow question</a>.
 In the default.html file of the original post a script needs to be added before head to do this.
-Moreover I have added colors to denote ative page following this <a href="https://www.youtube.com/watch?v=l9niaFJh8Gs">youtube tutorial</a>.
+Moreover I have added colors to denote active page following this <a href="https://www.youtube.com/watch?v=l9niaFJh8Gs">youtube tutorial</a>.
 <!--</div>-->